wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ### Sending A Facebook Message From Our Application

-We need to initialize a Vonage instance, passing our ENV variables and then tell it to use the Vonage Sandbox as the host used for making the HTTP requests.
+We need to initialize a Vonage instance, passing our ENV variables, and then tell it to use the Vonage Sandbox as the host used for making the HTTP requests.

 ```
 // initialize a new Vonage instance, with ENV variables/keys